jiholee99/unloader_project/readme.md

 A Python-based GUI application (PySide6) for roller image processing and distance validation.
 Inspection is designed to work on any system.
-(Might have to tweak what gets passed into inspection service)
+(Might have to tweak what gets passed into inspection service) Inspection is being worked on to implment other inspection in the future.
 ---

 # Service Overview